gitappa/unthink-hedera-hackathon/readme.md

 # Unthink Creator Agent Chat (Hedera Hackathon)

-An application built for the Hedera Hackathon, leveraging the Hedera Consensus Service (HCS) via the `hcs10-client` SDK.
+An application built for the Hedera Hackathon, leveraging the Hedera Consensus Service (HCS) via the `hcs10-client`.
 This project allows creators to sign up as agents and provides a chat interface for real‑time messaging.

 ## Table of Contents